MichaelFrieze/react-contact-manager/README.md

 # Static React Contact Manager
-This is a typical contact manager app that I built to learn how to use react.
+This is a contact manager app that I built to learn how to use react.
 For state management I used the Context API.
 You can checkout the live demo [here](https://michaelfrieze.github.io/react-contact-manager/#/).

 The reason for choosing to build a contact manager app is because it covers all 4 aspects of CRUD.